MicrosoftDocs/dynamics365-guidance/guidance/business-processes/procure-to-pay-areas.md

 ﻿---
-title: Procure to pay business process areas
+title: Overview of the procure to pay business process areas
 description: Get an overview for each of the business process areas in the procure to pay end-to-end business process flow in Dynamics 365 solutions. ms.date: 07/17/2023 ms.topic: conceptual